Cavity Multimodes as an Array for High-Frequency Gravitational Waves: Cavity Response to High-Frequency Gravitational Waves

 Among the various proposed detection approaches, EM resonant systems, such as microwave and superconducting cavities, have attracted growing interest due to their conceptual similarity to axion dark matter searches.
-In the presence of a background EM field, a passing GW induces an effective oscillating current through the inverse Gertsenshtein effect~\cite{Gertsenshtein:1962kfm}, expressed as~\cite{Berlin:2021txa}
+We focus on the direct coupling of GWs to EM fields and their conversion into photon signals in the presence of a background EM field through the inverse Gertsenshtein effect~\cite{Gertsenshtein:1962kfm}.
+This interaction originates from the minimal coupling between electromagnetism and gravity,

-where $F_0^{\mu\nu}$ is the background EM field-strength tensor and $h^{\mu\nu}$ denotes the GW perturbation in the transverse–traceless (TT) \footnote{We thank Jordan Gué and Tom Krokotsch for helpful discussions on the use of TT gauge for our signals.} gauge~\cite{Ratzinger:2024spd,Kim:2025izt,Schenk:2025ria}.
-The trace $h = \eta_{\mu\nu}h^{\mu\nu}$ is defined with respect to the flat-spacetime metric $\eta_{\mu\nu}$.
-The total electric field inside the cavity can be expanded in normalized eigenmodes, $\vec{E}(t,\vec{x})=\Sigma_a e_a(t)\,\vec{E}_a(\vec{x})$, where each $\vec{E}_a(\vec{x})$ has an eigenfrequency $\omega_a$.
-The equation of motion for each mode’s amplitude $e_a(t)$ is then~\cite{SHANHE:2023kxz,SHANHE:2024tpr}
+where $F_{\mu\nu}$ is the EM field-strength tensor.
+Under a weak gravitational perturbation, the spacetime metric is expanded as